 As with any circuit board, take all ESD precautions.
 Remove top cover and the bottom case screws, the bottom case has one hinge and folds open.
 The battery is now visible on the lower left corner of the main circuit board in the photo.
 There are 2 Intel 386ex CPU's embedded on the board which provide the necessary computing power.
 Remove the screws that hold the front panel in place.
 Remove all the electrical connectors and all the circuit board screws, including the power transistor screws attached to the main board.
 Remove the microcircuit package and circuit board attached to the top of the main board.
 Be careful, most of the electrical connectors are loaded with very delicate pins.
 Remove 2 rear connector screws.
 Remove the main board by lifting up away from the case, and leave the insulator sheet in place.
 Now you have the main board in hand and are able to de-solder the battery.
 Use a solder sucker and solder wick to remove the solder from the three battery pins, and remove the adhesive that holds the battery in place.
 Replace the battery and solder the new battery leads in place.
 This is a multilayer circuit board and you have to be sure the solder remains liquid long enough so it wets all the layers and forms a good fillet on both sides.
-Use a dab of silicone to prevent the solder leads from vibration fatigue.
-Let it sit for a day for the silicone to cure, this will give you some time to take a few photos and admire your handy work.
+Use a dab of RTV to prevent the solder leads from fracturing due to vibration fatigue.
+Let it sit for a day for the RTV to cure, this will give you some time to take a few photos and admire your handy work.